 In addition to a physical examination, the following tests may be used to diagnose a neuroendocrine tumor:

 Blood/urine tests.
 The doctor may need samples of the patient’s blood and urine to check for abnormal levels of hormones and other substances.
 Urine tests check for increased levels of adrenaline in the body.
 Large amounts of adrenaline can be a sign of pheochromocytoma.
-The glucagon stimulation test and clonidine suppression test are blood tests that measure adrenaline levels over a period of time for people who sometimes have symptoms of pheochromocytoma.
-During the glucagon stimulation test, glucagon (a hormone produced by the pancreas that helps the body process carbohydrates) is injected into a vein, and blood samples are drawn at specific intervals (time periods) to measure the adrenaline levels.
-During the clonidine (Catapres) suppression test, a tablet of the drug clonidine is swallowed, and blood samples are taken at regular intervals over the next three hours.
+The glucagon stimulation test and clonidine (Catapres) suppression test are blood tests that measure adrenaline levels over a period of time for people who sometimes have symptoms of pheochromocytoma.
+During the glucagon stimulation test, glucagon, a hormone produced by the pancreas that helps the body process carbohydrates, is injected into a vein, and blood samples are drawn at specific times to measure the adrenaline levels.
+During the clonidine suppression test, a tablet of the drug clonidine is swallowed, and blood samples are taken at regular intervals over the next three hours.
 Clonidine is used to lower adrenaline levels in the blood, so if these levels do not decrease during testing, it may be a sign of a tumor.
-Blood pressure and heart rate are carefully monitored during these tests.
+Blood pressure and heart rate are also carefully monitored during these tests.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or a tumor.
-A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a vein or given orally (by mouth) to provide better detail.
+A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumor.
+A CT scan can also be used to measure a tumor’s size.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.